poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

 }
 ```

 Looks like we can create a bunch of threads, each thread will run it's own instructions with with the `vm` function.
 Later turns out the threads are mostly to look scary and we will *almost* not use them at all.
-Alright, now let's look at the parsing that will transform the instruction we give it into bytecode.
+From what the author wrote post ctf the intended solution was much more complex and the threads actually mattered there but oh well.
+Alright, now let's look at the parsing that will transform the instructions we give the program into custom bytecode.

 ```c
 undefined8 parser(char *param_1)